 We operate the lobstering excursions from the first weekend of May through the last weekend in October departing from our location at Long Wharf in Portland, Maine.
-State Conservation Laws prohibit pulling traps after 4:00 PM on Saturdays and all day on Sundays in June, July and August only.
-Consequently we cannot offer lobstering cruises during those times.
+State Conservation Laws prohibit commercial lobstermen from pulling traps after 4:00 PM on Saturdays and all day on Sundays in June, July and August only.
+Consequently we only offer lobstering cruises on our vessel St. Croix during those times.

 Under 2 Free

-All lobstering tours last 80-90 minutes and although it’s not required, we highly recommend making reservations in advance by calling our ticket booth at 207-761-0941.
+All lobstering tours last 80-90 minutes and additional departure times may be offered on our other boats.
+Cruises can fill up so we highly recommend making reservations in advance.
 Spring and fall schedules may vary according to demand so please call ahead for availability.
 We do our best to provide a safe boating experience, so we reserve the right to cancel in cases of severe weather.

 The Portland Headlight cruise brings us right up to the most scenic points in Casco Bay.
 Our traps are set next to the granite walls of Fort Gorges and Fort Scammel, both Civil War fortifications.
 We’ll also haul a trap right off Maine’s most famous lighthouse, Portland Headlight.
 In addition we’ll see six other lighthouses, surely a lighthouse lovers dream!